Where do I start?

 - Stop by for a playful 15-minute "Card Sort" activity to narrow down the options & then meet with a Career Specialist to discuss your findings

-- Visit our Blackboard site and select the Majors & Minors module for 5 useful tips
+- Visit our Brightspace site and select the Majors & Minors module for 5 useful tips

 - Ask around - what are your peers studying & why?